LensPlaysGames/CMake_OpenGLBasics/README.md

 `git clone --recursive https://github.com/LensPlaysGames/CMake_OpenGLBasics` \
 The `--recursive` tells git to also download all necessary submodules.

-Once everything is cloned over to your local repository, run the following commands: \
-`git submodule init` \
-`git submodule update`

 This may take a while, so be patient. \
 These commands should download and update all submodules if the `--recursive` tag didn't work when cloning (which it never does for me). \
 If the tag did work, nothing will change.

-To double-check the submodules are correctly initialized and updated, use the git command: \
+To double-check the submodules are included correctly, use a file explorer and make sure the directories of the submodules contain more than just a `.git` file.

+If the folders are empty, there are a few things you can try seen below. \
+If the folders are populated correctly, skip to Step 2 - Build with CMake.

+The following commands are ran from inside the cloned repository directory.
+If using the same git terminal as before, you will need to navigate to the cloned directory. \
+`cd CMake_OpenGLBasics`

+Some people have had success using the following commands: \
+`git submodule sync` \
-`git submodule status`
+`git submodule update --init`

-This will return what looks like a bunch of nonsense but if all of the submodules listed below are listed there then you are good to go. \
-Example of correct console output: \
+If the submodule's directories are still empty, run the following commands: \
-`$ git submodule status` \
+`git submodule init` \
- `70f5cca9c3ebd84b89c5775852ac9aa2449f6c5b assimp (Release3.1_RC1-8864-g70f5cca9c)` \
- `466859eeea029099db5b342a506e68d3ea3b78a7 glew-cmake (glew-1.10.0-716-g466859e)` \
- `53d86c64d709ff52886580d338d9b3b2b1f27266 glfw (3.3-505-g53d86c64)` \
- `6ad79aae3eb5bf809c30bf1168171e9e55857e45 glm (0.9.5.3-2659-g6ad79aae)`
+`git submodule update`

-Once common error I get is 'fatal: Needed a single revision'. \
+One common error I get is 'fatal: Needed a single revision'. \
-To solve this, I found this [StackOverflow Thread](https://stackoverflow.com/questions/38227598/git-submodule-update-init-gives-error-fatal-needed-a-single-revision-unable-t) \
+To solve this, I found this [StackOverflow thread](https://stackoverflow.com/questions/38227598/git-submodule-update-init-gives-error-fatal-needed-a-single-revision-unable-t).

 If you're not into reading, or the thread is deleted by now, you can try to run the following commands before running submodule init and submodule update once again. \
-`git submodule foreach git pull origin master`
+`git submodule foreach git pull origin master` \
 This command should try to download the submodule repository from origin master, which is the default repository branch.

-Some poeple have had success using the following commands: \
-`git submodule sync` \
-`git submodule update --init`

 If for some reason, git still won't pull the submodule's repository to your machine, you can always do it yourself by cloning the repository directly. \
 `git clone https://github.com/Perlmint/glew-cmake` \